CYCLING IN PIEDMONT

 Travel tips

 • Traffic information: In general, roads in Piedmont are well-maintained and relatively quiet and safe in terms of traffic.
 During the high season (summer), popular passes can get a bit busier with other cyclists, motorcyclists and cars.
 However, fellow road users here are prepared for cyclists.
 It is also busier around larger cities, such as Turin.
+The quickest route to hotspot Cuneo, for example, is via Switzerland.
+Bear in mind the toll tunnel under the Great St Bernard Pass.

 • Culinary: Piedmont is the wine region of Italy, with well-known wines such as Barolo, Barbaresco and Moscato d'Asti.
 The ideal region where you may treat yourself to a good glass of wine after your bike ride!
 Local specialities such as vitello tonnato (veal with tuna sauce), bagna càuda (hot anchovy sauce served with vegetables) and fresh tajarin-pasta with ragù are real must-tries during your visit to this region.
 Love sweets?
 Piedmont is also home to world-famous hazelnut products, like Nutella, for example!